surifirstpin/biplus_documentation/docs/DatabaseConnection.md

   - PSQL
   - MariaDB
   - Amazon Aurora(MySQL)
->In the most recent release, Bi Plus also supports following list of dialects.
+>In the most recent release, Bi Plus also supports following list of dialects;

+  - j

 ## Edit a connection

            welcome to Biplus